vitorM50B/homeSOClab/SOCLab.md

 - **NSG (Network Security Group)** → Set with open rules for attacker visibility
 - **Windows 11 VM** → Honeypot with public IP and RDP port exposed

-🛑 *NSG was intentionally misconfigured to allow inbound RDP from anywhere * to simulate a vulnerable asset.*
+🛑 *The NSG was intentionally misconfigured to allow inbound RDP (port 3389) from any source (0.0.0.0/0), simulating an exposed asset for attacker discovery.*

 ## 🔐 NSG Rule Configuration